-We obtained copies of the State's policies and procedures regarding documentation retention related to information and records of all i/p and o/p hospital service costs under the Medicaid program; claimed expenditures under the Medicaid program; uninsured i/p and o/p hospital service costs in determining payment adjustments; and, any payments made on behalf of the uninsured from payment adjustments under Section 1923 of the Act.
+We obtained copies of OHCA's policies and procedures regarding documentation retention related to information and records of all i/p and o/p hospital service costs under the Medicaid program; claimed expenditures under the Medicaid program; uninsured i/p and o/p hospital service costs in determining payment adjustments; and, any payments made on behalf of the uninsured from payment adjustments under section 1923 of the Social Security Act.

-Results: We found that OHCA has retained the following documents pertaining to the DSH program: State Plan, DSH Survey received from the hospitals, correspondence received from the hospitals, OHCA prepared DSH calculation worksheets, and the MMIS data.
+Results: We found that OHCA has retained the following documents pertaining to the DSH program: MSP, DSH survey received from the hospitals, correspondence received from the hospitals, OHCA-prepared DSH calculation worksheets, and the MMIS data.

-We prepared a summary schedule detailing the State's documentation procedures including the specific data elements retained by the State.
+We prepared a summary schedule detailing the State's documentation procedures, including the specific data elements retained by the State.